joshpetit/reference_parser/README.md

 ### Invalid References

 All references have an `isValid` field that verifies if the book, chapter, starting, and ending verse are all in the bible.
-For `Verse` objects the book, chapter, and verse number are verified.
+For `Verse` objects, the book, chapter, and verse number are verified.

 ```dart